AstreaTSS/AstreaTSS/README.md

 Most people know me for my contributions to [`Dis-Snek`](https://github.com/Discord-Snake-Pit/Dis-Snek), an extensible and fast Discord Python library.
 I'm a maintainer there, and I'm also currently working on improving message/prefix commands, which you can see [here with `molter`](https://github.com/Discord-Snake-Pit/molter).

+I've also worked extensively with [`interactions.py`](https://github.com/interactions-py/library), being a core developer (though I mainly serve in an advisory role) and maintaining [a version of `molter`](https://github.com/interactions-py/molter) for it just for fun.

-Of course, I contribute to other libraries, too!
-[Many](https://github.com/Pycord-Development/pycord/pull/63) [`discord.py`](https://github.com/nextcord/nextcord/pull/147) [forks](https://github.com/iDevision/enhanced-discord.py/pull/52) have at least one PR from me.
-I've also worked extensively with [`interactions.py`](https://github.com/interactions-py/library), having contributed there in the past and [porting `molter`](https://github.com/interactions-py/molter) to it.
+Of course, I contribute to other Discord Python places, too!
+[Many](https://github.com/Pycord-Development/pycord/pull/63) [`discord.py`](https://github.com/nextcord/nextcord/pull/147) [forks](https://github.com/iDevision/enhanced-discord.py/commit/fcb2d707a1445fefb22311dc5ffe1b47d0b9bf55) have at least one PR from me.
+I'm also willing to work with many other wrappers if my interest is ever captured by them, as long as they aren't rude.

 Other than that, I also maintain a couple of bots here and there.
 They're all pretty small and have somewhat niche usages, but they're the main reason why I got into Discord Python library development in the first place.
 These include: